-1. Summary
+1 Summary

+1.1 Overview

-- 1.1 This informal planning guidance note accompanies and provides further detail for the implementation of the Section 4.1.
-Affordable Workspace of the Planning Obligations and Affordable Housing Supplementary Planning Document. - 1.2 Together, the Planning Obligations and Affordable Housing Supplementary Planning Document and this planning guidance define the type of affordable workspace proposals that the City of Westminster would like to see from developers should it be proposed.
-This is anticipated to achieve the following benefits: - a) make it easier for developers to know what to propose, saving time for them and the council; - b) assist developers in designing affordable workspace proposals that can deliver and demonstrable public benefit to the local economy and residents; - c) increase consistency of applications from developers and affordable workspace provision across Westminster; and, - d) act as a useful point of reference for planners when assessing applications and negotiating planning obligations with developers - 1.3 This note is informed by and supported by the Affordable Workspace Evidence Base, a viability assessment and the council's experience in supporting the implementation of affordable workspace planning obligations.
-This note might be updated from time to time to reflect learning and changing market conditions. - 1.4 The term 'developer' in the Planning Obligations and Affordable Housing Supplementary Planning Document and this note refers to the applicant of such planning permission for development with affordable workspace in and includes any future owner (or long-lease holder) of the property in which the affordable workspace resides.
-In general, other capitalised words have the meaning as set out in this note or in the Planning Obligations and Affordable Housing Supplementary Planning Document.
+This informal planning guidance note accompanies and provides further detail for the implementation of the Section 4.1.
+Affordable Workspace of the Planning Obligations and Affordable Housing Supplementary Planning Document (POAH SPD)(February 2024).

+Together, the POAH SPD and this planning guidance define the type of affordable workspace proposals that the City of Westminster would like to see from developers should it be proposed.
+While neither set out strict requirements that must be met in full to secure planning permission, together they are intended to provide useful guidance that helps achieve the following benefits:

+- a) make it easier for developers to know what to propose, saving time for them and the council; - b) assist developers in designing affordable workspace proposals that meets the needs of occupiers and can deliver and demonstrable public benefit to the local economy and residents; - c) increase consistency of applications from developers and affordable workspace provision across Westminster; and, - d) act as a useful point of reference for planners when assessing applications and negotiating planning obligations with developers.

+This note is informed by and supported by the Affordable Workspace Evidence Base (July 2023), the City Plan and POAH SPD Viability Study (July 2023), and the council's experience in supporting the implementation of affordable workspace planning obligations.
+This note might be updated from time to time to reflect learning and changing market conditions.

+The term 'developer' in the POAH SPD and this note refers to the applicant of such planning permission for development with affordable workspace in and includes any future owner (or long-lease holder) of the property in which the affordable workspace resides.
+In general, other capitalised words have the meaning as set out in this note or in the POAH SPD.